-Sent to Kees-Bounton NOTES WITH A COPY OF CORRESPONDENCE BETWEEN THE UNIVERSITY OF NANKING AND THE JAPANESE EMBASSY 16-27 December, 1937.
-1. These may be duplicated for confidential circulation of desired.
-But please send promptly by a safe route to Associated Boards Office, asking them to send copies to the Foreign Department, U. C. M. S., 222 Downey Ave., Indianapolis, and to my brother Dr. G. S. Bates 45 Glendale, Highland Park, Detroit, Mich.
+Heart retown to A NOTES WITH A COPY OF CORRESPONDENCE BETWEEN THE UNIVERSITY OF NANKING AND THE JAPANESE EMBASSY 16 - 27 December, 1938.
+1. These may be duplicated for confidential circulation if desired.
+But please send promptly by a safe route to Associated Boards Office, asking them to send copies to the Foreign Department.
+U.C.M.S., 222 Downey Ave., Indianapolis, and to My brother, Dr. G. S. Bates, 45 Glendale, Highland Park, Detroit, Mich.
 2. These letters are linked with a much more comprehensive correspondence carried on by the International Safety Zone Committee, in which I have been an active member.
 Also, they were commonly related to conversations held at the Embassy.
-Thus they are incomplete, and giveonly glimpses of the situation.
-3. Japanese entry into the city was on 13 December.
-Embassy men arrived on the 15th. with express purpose of lightening the Army's impact upon foreigners and their interests. slight previous relations with Consul Tanaka.
-4. At first the officials refused to believe what we told them.
-After much battering with facts and finally some actual bumping into rape and violence, they woke up.
+Thus they are incomplete, and give only glimpses of the situation.
+3. Japanese entry into the city was oh 13 December.
+Embassy men arrived on the 15th, with express purpose of lightening the Army's impact upon foreigners and their interests.
+I had slight previous relations with Consul Tanaka.
+4. At first the officials wefused to believe what we told them.
+After such battering with facts and finally some actual bumping into rape and violence, they woke up.
 Then they stalled with trivial promises about military police (there were 17 in the city when they had over 50,000 soldiers turned utterly loose); and told us twice that "fresh strict orders" had been issued to restore discipline.
-5. In later stages they insisted upon the generals' formula that that everything was improving and therefore no problem really existed.
-6. However, two of the three officials chiefly concerned were really broken down by the array of misery, and asked for reporting as a help to dealing with the military. you have a typical Japanese set-up of civilians half-defending, half-persuading the military.
-7. The utter callausness of the generals is beyond description.
-And I cannot yet bring myself to take the time and heart to tell the general story.
-8. We have been almost completely isolated, and only today is there a partial chance of getting out something without censorship right here.
+5. In later stages they insisted upon the generals formula that everything was improving and therefore no problem really existed.
+6. However, two of the three officials chiefly concerned were really broken down by the array of misery, and asked for reporting as a help to dealing with the military.
+Thus you have a typical Japanese set-up of civilians half-defending, half-persuading the military.
+6. The utter callousness of the generals is beyond description, and I cannot yet bring myself to take the time and heart to tell the general story.
+8. We have been almost completely isolated, and only today is there a change partial dance of getting out something without censorship right here.
 Hastily.
-If at all available opossible, this corresponde and the January letters now sent should be got to Elsie safely was Hong kong & Hampow (U. of. n., aportoly of gan , set to n.
-4.
+M.S.B.
+M. Searle Britis